 The question about how a bankruptcy affects a divorce and vice versa touches upon many considerations in both divorce and bankruptcy planning, and both spouses can benefit from taking time to plan for these contingencies.
-Also, the timing of when to file bankruptcy – whether to file 1) bankruptcy in divorce; 2) can you get a bankruptcy while in Chapter 13 bankruptcy; or 3) bankruptcy after divorce – is a very important consideration that spouses should take into account.
+Also, the timing of when to file bankruptcy – whether to file 1) bankruptcy in divorce; 2) can you get a divorce while in Chapter 13 bankruptcy; or 3) bankruptcy after divorce – is a very important consideration that spouses should take into account.

 Protecting the Marital Home

 There are several factors a couple should consider when planning for bankruptcy in divorce, whether one or both spouses is thinking about filing for Chapter 7 or Chapter 13 bankruptcy.
 The first factor is treatment of the marital home.
 Often, married couples own a home that is titled as tenancy by the entirety, which can protect the equity in the home from certain categories of creditors in bankruptcy.
 A tenancy by the entirety property is protected from debts that only one spouse holds, except for tax debt.
 However, the tenancy by the entirety is severed when the court enters the divorce decree, at which point the property reverts to tenants in common, which does not offer the same protections as tenancy by the entirety.